cosmos/ibc/spec/app/ics-101-interchain-swap/README.md

 }
 ```

-The `Relay Listener` handle all transactions, execute transactions when received, and send the result as an acknowledgement.
+The `State Updater` handle all transactions, update states and sent tokens when received, and send the result as an acknowledgement.
 In this way, packets relayed on the source chain update pool states on the destination chain according to results in the acknowledgement.

 ```ts
 function onCreatePoolReceived(msg: MsgCreatePoolRequest, destPort: string, destChannel: string): MsgCreatePoolResponse {